Course

 It has been said that an ounce of prevention is worth a pound of cure.
 This adage holds more true in asthma than most conditions.
 Asthma is one of the most prevalent chronic illnesses in children.
 Millions of hospital admissions, primary care office appointments, and missed school days each year are directly related to asthma.
 Preventing asthma-triggering events and practicing continuous maintenance therapies can significantly reduce the amount of disruption in a child’s life due to asthma symptoms without childhood asthma treatment.
 In this course, we will explore the asthma disease process, triggers, and common therapeutic management with particular focus on prevention strategies for asthma exacerbation.

-One in 13 people are directly affected by asthma (5).
-Asthma is a chronic disease of the lungs that causes wheezing, coughing, difficulty breathing, and chest tightness (9).
-For patients with asthma a common cold or allergic rhinitis can quickly escalate into a life-threatening event.
-Triggers in the environment can quickly initiate trouble among delicate, inflammation prone, airways.
+One in 13 people are directly affected by asthma [5].
+Asthma is a chronic disease of the lungs that causes wheezing, coughing, difficulty breathing, and chest tightness [12].
+For clients with asthma, a common cold or allergic rhinitis can quickly escalate into a life-threatening event.
+Triggers in the environment can quickly initiate trouble among delicate, inflammation prone airways.

 Although asthma is one of the most prevalent chronic diseases among adults and children, it is often not well controlled.
-While many patients know that they have asthma, many do not know how to manage it to prevent exacerbations.
-This can be especially devastating in children as their daily schedules, sleep, education, and activities can be significantly altered by lack of childhood asthma treatment.
+While many clients know they have asthma, many do not know how to manage it to prevent exacerbations.
+This can be especially devastating in children as their daily schedules, sleep, education, and activities can be significantly altered by uncontrolled asthma.

-Educating and empowering patients and their families to prevent disease exacerbation is a key component of successful childhood asthma treatment.
+Educating and empowering clients and their families to prevent disease exacerbation is a key component of successful asthma treatment.
 We will discuss asthma prevalence, common triggers, signs of asthma exacerbations, and prevention strategies in this course.

 Quiz Questions